-Red kidney beans and Cheddar unite to make a hearty and delicious filling for these quesadillas.
-Simply spoon the filling onto tortillas, fold them in half, then bake.
+Red kidney beans and corn unite to make a hearty and delicious filling for these quesadillas.
+Simply spoon the filling onto tortillas and fold them in half, then sprinkle with cheese and bake.
 Easy cheesy dinner coming right up!

 Mexican Fiesta spice blend(May be present Gluten)